davisjam/davisjam.github.io/_pages/research.md

 We believe that computing systems will eventually mediate many human interactions with other humans and with the surrounding world.
 We therefore seek to improve the human experience by improving the quality of computing systems.
-We blend techniques from software engineering, systems, and security in order to understand, measure, and ameliorate the issues that computing practitioners face.
 Three factors are foundational to our success:

 1. Our **diverse team** helps us understand the ways that computing systems are used and perceived by many kinds of humans.
 Computing systems will touch all of humanity, and so all of humanity is needed to develop them.